ericshin13/Cleaning-Michigan-State-University-IDs-Data/README.md

 ![Graph Image](https://github.com/user-attachments/assets/93cdcbf7-16a5-4c22-840d-fa2a95d824b1)
 ## Technology Used: R Programming Language, Google Docs
 ## Project Code is located in the Rmd file
-## Link to Research findings is located in the docx file
+## Research Findings are located in the docx file